3 Steps to Establish a Digital Governance Center of Excellence

 Step Two: Emplace the framework and establish your digital community of practice (CoP)

-Once senior leaders have approved a digital governance framework, it needs to be implemented and the community of digital stakeholders must be brought into alignment.
+Once senior leaders have approved a framework according to digital governance definition, it needs to be implemented and the community of digital stakeholders must be brought into alignment.
 You may need to engage middle management and senior leaders to engage and position your framework to be formally announced to the organization at large.
 For more hands-on digital stakeholders, regularly scheduled CoP meetings provide a forum to:

 - Discuss internal digital development news or policy, standards and strategy shifts that impact the organization’s digital and digital works.

-- Share information and initiatives from various aspects of the organization that aren’t “in charge.”
+- Share information and initiatives from various aspects of the organization that isn't “in charge.”

 - Gather input and requirements for standards and policy definition.